ManuSquall/visualstudio-docs.fr-fr/docs/debugger/getting-started-with-the-debugger.md

      ![Exception Helper](../debugger/media/dbg-tour-exception-helper.png "Exception Helper")

-     Here, the **Exception Helper** shows you a `System.Argument` exception and an error message that says that the path is not a legal form.
+     Here, the **Exception Helper** shows you a `System.ArgumentException` and an error message that says that the path is not a legal form.
 So, we know the error occurred on a method or function argument.

      In this example, the `DirectoryInfo` call gave the error on the empty string stored in the `value` variable.
 (Hover over `value` to see the empty string.)